nevinsebastian/Tut/README.md

 ## Issues and Feedback

-If you encounter any issues or have feedback, please create an issue on the GitHub repository: [link_to_repository_issues](#).
+If you encounter any issues or have feedback, please create an issue on the GitHub repository: [https://github.com/nevinsebastian/Tut/issues](https://github.com/nevinsebastian/Tut/issues).

 Enjoy testing the Adventure Activity Booking App!
 ```

-Replace `[repository_url]` and `[repository_directory]` with the actual URL and directory of your repository.
-Also, provide the backend developer with information about how to set up and run the backend server locally.

-Feel free to customize the README based on the specific details of your project.